p5kw4r/bc-interoperability/README.md

 ### Database

-Launch a python interpreter:
+Launch the python interpreter:

 ```
 $ python
 ```

-Run the database setup:
+In interactive mode run the database setup:

 ```
 >>> import database